IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 `skew_duration` = `0`

 For v2, we use the token expiry minus the current time to calculate the remaining lifetime.
 This is because v2 doesn't have a **Token Generated** field, which is present in later versions.
-Instead, it has an **Identity Established** field: this indicates the time that the original token was generated, before any token refreshes, so it can't be used to calculate whether the token is still valid.
+All token versions have an **Identity Established** field, but this indicates the time that the original token was generated, before any token refreshes, so it can't be used to calculate whether the token is still valid.

 #### Calculating Token Expiration: All Later Versions